Google Local Inventory Integration

 After setup:

-1. Check feed status in Merchant Center (may take 24-48 hours)
+1. Check feed status in Merchant Centre (processing may take 24–48 hours)

 2. Review any errors or warnings

-3. Ensure products show "in_stock" availability for stores with inventory
+3. Confirm products show in_stock for stores with inventory

 Using Product Groups

-Product groups allow you to create targeted local campaigns for specific product categories, brands, or custom selections:
+Product groups allow targeted local campaigns for specific categories, brands, or promotions:

-1. Create product groups in your PushRetail dashboard
+1. Create product groups in the PushRetail dashboard

-3. Use the group-specific feed URLs in separate Merchant Center feeds
+3. Use group-specific feed URLs in Merchant Centre

-4. Create targeted local campaigns for each product group
+4. Create targeted local inventory campaigns per group

 Troubleshooting